gantsign/development-environment/docs/_docs/features.md

 Website: [https://www.jetbrains.com/idea](https://www.jetbrains.com/idea)

-In my opinion IntelliJ IDEA is the best IDE whether you're working in Java, Python, Node.js or Go (Node.js and Go support requires IntelliJ IDEA Ultimate Edition).
+In my opinion IntelliJ IDEA is the best IDE whether you're working in Java, Python or Node.js (Node.js support requires IntelliJ IDEA Ultimate Edition).

 The Community Edition is excellent at what it does but it's quite limited in support for languages and frameworks.
 You need to pay for the